Skip to menu Skip to content Skip to footer

 Targeting stress and protein quality control pathways in skeletal muscle disease

-Supervisors: Dr Amy Hanna (a.hanna@imb.uq.edu.au), Dr Nathan Palpant (n.palpant@uq.edu.au)
+Supervisors: Amy Hanna (a.hanna@imb.uq.edu.au); A/Prof Nathan Palpant (n.palpant@uq.edu.au)

-Skeletal muscle is an active, highly dynamic tissue that is constantly synthesizing new proteins to perform integral muscle activities like contraction, temperature regulation and energy expenditure.
-In healthy muscle, misfolded proteins are removed before they can affect cellular health but in some muscle diseases these misfolded proteins remain in the cell and aggregate causing activation of stress pathways.
+Skeletal muscle is an active, highly dynamic tissue that is constantly building new proteins to perform integral muscle activities like contraction, temperature regulation and energy expenditure.
+In healthy muscle, misfolded proteins are removed before they can affect cellular health but in some muscle diseases these misfolded proteins remain in the cell and aggregate, causing activation of stress pathways.
 How these misfolded proteins affect the ability of muscle to function is poorly understood.
-This proposal will examine the factors that regulate protein folding in skeletal muscle and determine how the accumulation of misfolded proteins affects muscle contraction and relaxation.
-Our work will also determine whether these stress pathways are a viable target for treating congenital myopathy by testing novel pharmacological agents in disease models.
+This project will examine the factors that regulate protein folding in skeletal muscle and determine how the accumulation of misfolded proteins affects muscle contraction and muscle size.
+We will also determine if these stress pathways can be targeted to treat congenital myopathy by testing novel pharmacological agents in models of human muscle disease.

 The role of caveolae in cancer